Rezza Rezky

-Rezza Rezky Ramadhani bin Yacobjan (born 8 November 2000) also known as Rezza Rezky, is a Singaporean professional footballer who plays for Singapore Premier League club Tanjong Pagar United on loan from Tampines Rovers.
+Rezza Rezky Ramadhani bin Yacobjan (born 8 November 2000) is a Singaporean professional footballer who plays for Singapore Premier League club Tanjong Pagar United on loan from Tampines Rovers.

 Rezza was 1st nominated for the 2017 Dollah Salleh award but failed to win it.
 In 2018, he was nominated again for the award but this time round lost to Nur Adam Abdullah.

 Club career

 Young Lions

 In January 2019, Rezza was promoted from the National Football Academy and signed with Singapore Premier League club Young Lions.
 He make his professional debut on 31 March 2019 coming on as a substitution in a 3–1 win over Hougang United.
 On 26 June, Rezza would then scored his first professional goal against Geylang International in a 2–1 win where he scored a header in the 1st minute of the match.

 Tampines Rovers

 On 11 October 2022, Rezza joined Tampines Rovers.
 He make his debut for the club coming on as a substitution against Tanjong Pagar United on 20 October.